hopsoft/perm/README.md

 _This example uses a Rails model for role management instead of Roleup._

-Continuing with the example users & posts example... your directory structure should look something like this.
+Continuing with the users & posts example... your directory structure should look something like this.
 _Note that only the structure required for the example is shown._